zzq-bot/ROMANCE/README.md

 This repository contains implementation for Robust Multi-agent Coordination via Evolutionary Generation of Auxiliary Adversarial Attackers (ROMANCE).

-This work is accepted at the Association for the Advancement of Artificial Intelligence (AAAI) 2023.
+This work is accepted as Oral at the Association for the Advancement of Artificial Intelligence (AAAI) 2023.

 ## Environment Installation